Ponta Delgada, São Miguel, The Azores

 Historic Ponta Delgada was built in basalt and limestone, the most convenient materials at hand.

-This lithic dichotomy was favored by the usual religious orders – Jesuits, Franciscans, Augustinians, Gratians and others – that settled and blessed the city since the early days of São Miguel's colonization.
+The usual religious orders – Jesuits, Franciscans, Augustinians, Gratians and others – who settled and blessed the city since the early days of the colonization of São Miguel.

 On the other side of the Portas, the Igreja Matriz de São Sebastião stands out from its own pavement of stars, in a baroque architecture, with a lot of Manueline style.